Roseway Waldorf School

 Roseway Waldorf School is a coeducational privately funded school in Alverstone, near Botha's Hill, KwaZulu-Natal, South Africa.
 It was founded in February 1985.
 The school now has programs from preschool through high school.
 The school is based on the principles of Waldorf education, laid down by the founder of Waldorf education, Rudolf Steiner.

 The school is situated on a hilltop farm overlooking the Valley of a Thousand Hills and serves as the site of the Alverstone air monitoring station, one of 14 such sites in the Air Quality Monitoring Network in the South Durban Basin.

 Academics

 Roseway Waldorf School follows the Waldorf Steiner Curriculum.

-The Steiner Waldorf curriculum is holistic and spans the age range from 3–18 years.
-It places emphasis on integrating nature, art, crafts, drama and music into all academic learning including science & mathematics.
-It addresses all the multiple intelligences, including emotional literacy and kinesthetic learning.

-In addition to developing analytical, logical and reasoning skills as education has always done, it focuses on the development of imagination, creativity, memory and flexible thinking skills.